 1. Clean Your Gutters

-Spending a weekend on a ladder may not seem like the most enjoyable activity, but your home will thank you in the future.
+Spending a weekend on a ladder may not seem like the most enjoyable activity, but your home (and you!) will thank you in the future.
 Keeping your gutters free of debris and buildup helps water properly drain from your roof, reducing the likelihood of leaks or water damage.

 2. Test Your Sump Pump

-If you own a home with a sump pump, you should always ensure it’s still in working order.
+If you own a home with a sump pump, you should always ensure it’s in working order.
 Aside from not draining properly due to a clog, your sump pump may have tangled cables or become disconnected from a power source.
 You can easily check your sump pump by dumping water into the basin to make sure everything is draining properly.

 3. Check Your Dryer Vent